Orbital magnetization in Sierpinski fractals: Conclusion

-{\it Final Remarks}: The emergence of new fractal-induced gaps is a direct consequence of the ST geometry.
+A remarkable feature of STs geometry is the emergence of fractal-induced gaps \cite{Pedersen2020,haldanecristiane}.
 Its iterative construction creates a self-organized hierarchy of boundaries, leading to quantum confinement that quantizes the electronic energy levels.
+Such gaps have been shown to lead to interesting consequences for topology \cite{CristianePRL} and the formation of spin polarization \cite{Pedersen2020} in fractal systems.
+The orbital-magnetization plateaus found here add a new and noteworthy feature to these gaps.
 The triangular geometry ensures each spatial side composed by a single, pure edge type either zigzag (ZZ) or armchair (AC), whose intrinsic properties dominate the electronic behavior.
 Consequently, switching the boundary type drastically modifies the energy spectra and orbital magnetization, which exhibit distinct plateaus within these fractal-induced gaps.
-In contrast to SCs fractals, which develop a dense, staircase-like spectrum and growing oscillations in orbital magnetization, the STs emergent gaps promote constant orbital magnetization plateaus.
+In contrast to SCs fractals, which develop a dense, staircase-like spectrum and growing fluctuations in orbital magnetization, the STs emergent gaps promote constant orbital magnetization plateaus.
 This shows how quantum confinement in fractal geometry can be used to explore novel properties of electronic orbital angular momentum, offering an interesting perspective in the emerging field of orbitronics \cite{Cysne2025}.
 Proposals and experimental realizations of fractal geometry are available for different types of physical systems \cite{Chen2025, He2024, Li2017, Kempkes2018, Canyellas2024, Myerson-Jain2022}.
 Furthermore, the Haldane model, used here as a prototypical example, can be realized in different contexts, such as magneto-optical lattices \cite{Ablowitz2024}, ultracold fermion lattices \cite{Jotzu2014}, Fe-based insulators \cite{Kim2017}, and topoelectrical circuits \cite{Haenel2019}, opening a perspective to study the phenomenology discussed here.